Féth fíada

 The miraculous powers of the feth Fiada have come to be ascribed to Christian saints.
 An allusion to this is found in Saint Patrick's Breastplate – a hymn whose composition was attributed to St. Patrick.
 The hymn is accompanied by a prose explanation of how it came to be created.
 The high king Lóegaire mac Néill, with the will to prevent the saint and his band from coming to Tara to spread the faith, sent out troops to find and intercept them.
 But then Patrick chanted this hymn, which caused his pursuers to mistake Patrick for deer and fawns.
 The hymn was given the title Fáeth Fiada, said to mean "Deer's Cry", though the phrase manifestly derives from the magic mist féth fíada.

-The magic mist is also called ceo druidechta (Modern Irish: ceo draíochta /ga/) and an example of its usage can be found in the Ulster Cycle tale Fled Bricrinn ("The Feast of Bricriu").
+The magic mist is also called ceo druidechta (ceo draíochta /ga/) and an example of its usage can be found in the Ulster Cycle tale Fled Bricrenn ("The Feast of Bricriu").